wacncontent/CustomizeTool/removeCommentOutput2/articles/automation/automation-first-runbook-textual.md

 To complete this tutorial, you will need the following.

 -	Azure subscription.
-If you don't have one yet, you can [sign up for a trial](/pricing/1rmb-trial).
+If you don't have one yet, you can [sign up for an account](/pricing/1rmb-trial).
 -	[Automation account](/documentation/articles/automation-security-overview/) to hold the runbook and authenticate to Azure resources.
 This account must have permission to start and stop the virtual machine.
 -	An Azure virtual machine.
 We will stop and start this machine so it should not be production.

 ## Step 1 - Create new runbook